fimeier/SCIONchrony/README.md

 ```

 # Some Hints
-Consult the [offical documentation](https://chrony.tuxfamily.org/) for other installation options and configurations.
-SCIONchrony provides the same options/functionalty as the offical version, plus some more SCION related features.
+Consult the official documentation [offical documentation](https://chrony.tuxfamily.org/) for other installation options and configurations.
+SCIONchrony provides the same options/functionalities as the official version, plus some more SCION related features.

 ## Configuration
 SCIONchrony has some additional directives for chrony's configuration file ([chrony.conf(5) Manual Page](https://chrony.tuxfamily.org/doc/4.0/chrony.conf.html))